 Complex care in Tunstall, Stoke-on-Trent

-Welcome to Scotia Heights, where we provide exceptional nursing care for adults living with complex needs arising from dementia, mental health conditions, and physical disabilities.
+Welcome to Scotia Heights, where we provide nursing care for adults living with complex needs arising from mental health, neurological, and physical health conditions, including dementia.

 Our trained team provides high acuity, nurse-led care services, particularly for individuals with secondary diagnoses, co-morbidities, or those who’ve experienced previous failed placements.